fred-py/selenium-data-transfer/automate_data_transfer/README.txt

 """! [remote rejected] master -> master (pre-receive hook declined)""" This error happened when first running 'git push heroku master' as heroku could not identify buildpack.

+# ---- Data Storage with AWS S3 Buckets
+Data will saved, read and modified from an S3 Buckets Once bucket is created, create access point -> choose VPC for lower costs.